-- 8.1 At the meeting of 4th December 2017 the Council will be requested to agree a local Council Tax Reduction Scheme for 2018/19 which (as is the case for the scheme currently in operation) will incorporate a reduction in awards to working age claimants. - 8.2 The Council will be presented with the proposals for the 2018/19 scheme as described in this report, subject to any required changes in the intervening period as a consequence of new government regulations or other announcements.
-For 2018/19 it is proposed that the percentage reduction made at the end of the assessment for working age claimants shall remain as for previous years at 22.7%, the percentage reduction such that the full costs of the Council Tax Reduction Scheme are recovered from the working-age recipients of support.

-- 8.3 Schedule 6 of the Council Tax Reduction Scheme will detail the percentage reduction in support to working age claimants once the scheme design has been determined by Council and following any final minor adjustments to the calculation of costs for 2018/19.
-That Schedule forms part of the adopted scheme. - 8.4 A review of the Scheme (including the percentage reduction in support detailed within Schedule 6 of the Scheme) should be carried out annually to ensure it remains fit for purpose taking account of ongoing changes in legislation, caseload and financial requirements.
+- 8.1 The Council is required to adopt a local Council Tax Reduction Scheme for 2018/19 which (as is the case for the scheme currently in operation) will incorporate a reduction in awards to working-age claimants. - 8.2 Schedule 6 of the Council Tax Reduction Scheme will detail the percentage reduction in support to workingage claimants once the scheme design has been determined by Council and following any final minor adjustments to the calculation of costs for 2018/19.
+That Schedule forms part of the adopted scheme. - 8.3 For 2018/19 it is proposed that the percentage reduction made at the end of the assessment for working age claimants shall remain as for previous years at 22.7%, the percentage reduction such that the full costs of the Council Tax Reduction Scheme are recovered from the working-age recipients of support. - 8.4 A review of the Scheme (including the percentage reduction in support detailed within Schedule 6 of the Scheme) is carried out annually to ensure it remains fit for purpose taking account of ongoing changes in legislation, caseload and financial requirements.
 Therefore any decision with regard to changes to the CTRS will be in respect of 2018/19 only.

-IMPLICATIONS Finance Financial implications are contained within the body of the report.
+IMPLICATIONS Finance The financial implications are contained within the body of the report.
 Legal As part of the 2012 Welfare Reform Act the national Council Tax Benefit (CTB) scheme was abolished after 2012/13, with individual local authorities instead being required to introduce a local Council Tax Reduction Scheme (CTRS) with effect from 2013/14 and subsequent years.
 Community Safety None Human Rights and Equalities An Equality Analysis has been carried out and is available on the Council's website as detailed in the report.
 Sustainability and Environmental Impact None Health & Safety and Risk Management The elements of the working age scheme will need to be reviewed annually to avoid increased financial risk to the Council.

-LEAD AUTHOR CONTACT DETAILS DATE Paul O'Donoghue, Chief Financial Officer 01253 658566 October 2017
+LEAD AUTHOR CONTACT DETAILS DATE

+Paul O'Donoghue, Chief 01253 658566 November 2017

+Financial Officer 01233 038300